-Lasting Impacts: The Cost of Child Poverty in NSW
+Lasting Impacts: The Economic Costs of Child Poverty in NSW

 In 2024, 15.5% of children are living in poverty.
 We can change that.

-A new report from NCOSS has found that child poverty costs NSW $60 billion every year.
+A new report from Impact Economics and Policy, commissioned by NCOSS, has found that child poverty costs NSW $60 billion every year.
 This includes $25 billion of direct costs to governments and the economy and $34 billion of costs related to diminished health and life expectancy due to child poverty.

 This is equivalent to 7.8 per cent of Gross State Product.